Michael786-HUB/predict-aus_weather-model-repo/README.md

-# Aus-RainPrediction-Classifcation-Model
+# Aus-RainPrediction-Classification-Model

-Description of model
+Description of the classification model